Aym90B/MediaProgressWindowsForms/CONTRIBUTING.md

 🏗 Architectural Rules
 To maintain the integrity of the 3-Tier Architecture, all contributors must follow these structural rules:

-Presentation Layer (MediaProgress.UI): - No direct SQL queries.
+Presentation Layer (MediaProgressWindowsForms): - No direct SQL queries.

 No business logic or calculations.

 Role: Handle user input and display data received from the BLL.

-Business Logic Layer (MediaProgress.BLL): - This is where the "Complexity" and "Time-based" filters live.
+Business Logic Layer (MediaProgressBusinessLayer): - This is where the "Complexity" and "Time-based" filters live.

 All data validation must happen here.

 Role: Act as a bridge between the UI and the DAL.

-Data Access Layer (MediaProgress.DAL): - Use ADO.NET (SqlConnection, SqlCommand).
+Data Access Layer (MediaProgressDataAccessLayer): - Use ADO.NET (SqlConnection, SqlCommand).

 Role: Execute queries and return DataTables or Lists to the BLL.